Deciding to Apply

 What are the goals of the Lawn community and the expectations of community members?

-Residence on the recognizes students who are undergraduate degree applicants in their final year of study, for unselfish service to the University and Charlottesville/Albemarle County communities and outstanding achievement in scholarship and in their respective fields of activity.
+Residence on the Lawn recognizes students who are undergraduate degree applicants in their final year of undergraduate study, for unselfish service to the University and/or Charlottesville/Albemarle County communities and outstanding achievement in scholarship and in their respective fields of activity.
 It is expected that this group of students will work for the furtherance of the ideals and traditions of the University and will strive to build an inclusive and vibrant community while residing on the Lawn.

 Who can apply to live on the Lawn?